 Electricity

 Repair category 2

-Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
+Notes There are aspects of the electrical installation which may not satisfy current day needs with the fuse box appearing to be of an older style.
+The electricity supply has been shut off.
+Services should be tested and reinstated by a qualified NICEIC/SELECT registered electrician.
+It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Further advice will be available from a qualified NICEIC/SELECT registered contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
-The electrical installation is dated including an older style fuse box.
-Further advice will be available from a NICEIC/SELECT registered electrician.

 Gas

 Repair category 1

 Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
-It is assumed that gas appliances comply with relevant regulations.
+It is assumed that gas appliances comply